 YMCA Cheltenham has always provided opportunities and services suitable for the day.
 Being an independent local charity, we know what the local community needs and we are able to respond quickly to those ever-changing needs.
 Currently, YMCA Cheltenham focuses on three main areas of work

-We have three where we provide safe and secure accommodation for up to 150 people who were formerly homeless or living in unsuitable accommodation.
+We have four where we provide safe and secure accommodation for over 150 people who were formerly homeless or living in unsuitable accommodation.
 Our experienced support teams work closely with each resident to develop the skills necessary to live unsupported in the community.
 Some of our residents may have suffered abuse (physical, emotional, sexual), others may have a history of alcohol dependence or substance misuse, and for some it may simply be a case of needing the space and time to recover from a traumatic relationship break-up before picking up the pieces and moving on with their lives.

 Whatever the reason for being with us, each person is treated as an individual and encouraged to reach their full potential in all areas of their lives.